-How to shake off your Christmas stress
+Don’t let stress ruin your Christmas

 One well-dressed woman in her late 40s stood in the aisle and screamed at staff for over five minutes about items she couldn’t find for her holiday stuffing.
 She was bright red; the only thing missing was steam out her ears.

 It was clear the staff elf (although incredibly polite) was at a loss about how to resolve the situation.
-He had offered substitutes, which had been turned down flat as not being suitable.
-He stopped short of explaining that although the staff wore Santa hats, they were not, in fact, not magical elves.
+He had offered substitutes, which had been turned down as unsuitable.
+He stopped short of explaining that although the staff wore Santa hats, they were not, in fact, magical elves.

-“I’m sorry, ma’am, there simply is no more of that particular item in the store and we won’t be having a delivery for three days,” he said.
+“I’m sorry, ma’am, there simply is no more of that particular item in the store, and we won’t be having a delivery for three days,” he said.

 That wasn’t good enough.

-I noticed a small, embarrassed looking chap lurking behind her, trying to walk away.
+I noticed a small, embarrassed-looking chap lurking behind her, trying to walk away.
 He nearly made it until she said: “Look at what you’re doing to my husband,” pointing wildly at the escaping man.
 “Just look!
 He’s traumatized.
 Christmas is ruined!”

-Anyone who takes something that should be a time of fun and laughter so seriously that they turn red in the grocery store and frighten their partners really needs to locate a bit more comfort and joy.
+Anyone who takes something that should be a time of fun and laughter so seriously may benefit from finding a little more relaxation and happiness in their lives.

-“But if I don’t make it happen and get stressed nothing gets done,” I often hear people say.
+“But if I don’t make it happen and get stressed, nothing gets done,” I often hear people say.

 I know exactly what you mean.
-Sometimes being stressed is exactly what’s required and there are also times when it can be useful for someone to know you’re angry.
+Sometimes, being stressed is exactly what’s required, and there are also times when it can be useful for someone to know you’re angry.

 But being unable to find the necessary groceries isn’t one of those times.

-People who have a calm perspective make better decisions than those who are stressed.
+People with a calm perspective make better decisions than those who are stressed.
 And stress behaviour is self-perpetuating.

-“I’m gonna be late, traffic, lights, Christmas shoppers, rain, grocery items – arrgghhhhh!”
+“I’m gonna be late, traffic, lights, Christmas shoppers, rain, grocery items – argh!”

 It builds and builds.